Bureau of Public Debt:

 Recommendation: The Commissioner of the Bureau of the Public Debt should direct the appropriate BPD officials to implement the three new detailed recommendations set forth in the separately issued Limited Official Use Only version of this report.

 Agency Affected: Department of the Treasury: Bureau of the Public Debt

-Comments: In connection with our audits of the fiscal years 2009, 2010, and 2011 Schedules of Federal Debt, we reviewed the status of actions taken to address the open information systems control recommendations at the Bureau of the Public Debt (BPD) identified during our prior years' audits.
-Two of the three detailed recommendations made to BPD in connection with the audit of the fiscal year 2008 Schedule of Federal Debt have been implemented, and BPD management informed us that it was in the process of taking corrective actions to address the one remaining open recommendation.
-We will follow up on this matter during our audit of the fiscal year 2012 Schedule of Federal Debt to determine if BPD has completed actions needed to close this recommendation as implemented.
+Comments: In connection with our audits of the fiscal years 2009, 2010, 2011, and 2012 Schedules of Federal Debt, we reviewed the status of actions taken to address the open information systems control recommendations at the Department of the Treasury's Bureau of the Public Debt (BPD) identified during our prior years' audits.
+As detailed in separate accomplishments, we found that BPD management had taken steps to implement the specific recommendations and strengthen its information systems controls.